jiushiwola/mind_graph/README.md

 # mind_graph
-This project concentrates on making a mind graph in response to user's manipulation
+This Java project concentrates on making a mind graph in response to user's manipulation.
+Running on eclipse...